DinoChiesa/Apigee-Java-Edit-Xml-Node/README.md

 | output-variable   | Optional  | the name of a variable to hold the result.
 If not present, the result is placed into "message.content". |

 *The new-node-type and new-node-text are not required if removing a node.
 When you do use new-node-type, the type of the node to which the `xpath` resolves must match the `new-node-type` you specify in the configuration.
-In other words, you can replace a text node with a text node (or append, or insert-before).
-Or, you can replace an element with an element (or append, or insert-before).
+In other words, you can replace a text node with a text node.
+Or, you can replace an element with an element.
+Or you can use `insert-before` to insert an additional attribute before an existing attribute.
 You cannot use this policy to replace, for example, an element with a text node.
-Or to append a text node to an attribute.
+Or to append a text node to an attribute. or to `insert-before` on an attribute if the result of the xpath reference is an element.
+All of this should make sense.

 NB: There is no support for namespace-qualified attributes.